mcobunga/openweather/README.md

 ## OpenWeather Tech stack

 This project has been implemented using a combination of tools and resources, some of which are;
-* Architecture of choice
-    * MVVM - Model View View Model
+* Architecture of choice: MVVM - Model View View Model
-* CI/CD - Continuous Integration and Continuous Delivery
+* CI/CD - Continuous Integration and Continuous Delivery: Github Actions
-    * Github Actions

 * Dependencies + Third party libraries
     * [Kotlin](https://kotlinlang.org) - Kotlin is a cross-platform, statically typed, general-purpose high-level programming language with type inference